 The definition of Barrett’s esophagus has evolved considerably in the last 100 years.
-In 1906, Tileston, a pathologist, described several patients with “peptic ulcer of the esophagus” in which the epithelium around the ulcer looked much like the one normally found in the stomach.
+In 1906, Tileston, a pathologist, described several patients with “peptic ulcer of the esophagus,” in which the epithelium around the ulcer looked much like the one typically found in the stomach.

-The debate for the next 4 decades focused on the anatomical origin of this mucosal anomaly.
+For the next four decades, the debate focused on the anatomical origin of this mucosal anomaly.

-Many researchers, including Barrett in his treatise published in 1950, supported the view that this ulcerous, spinal-shaped organ was, in fact, the stomach tied inside the chest by a congenitally short esophagus.
+Many researchers, including Barrett in his treatise published in 1950, supported the view that this ulcerous, spinal-shaped organ was the stomach tied inside the chest by a congenitally short esophagus.

-In 1957, Barrett agreed and suggested that the condition that bears his name will be called “lower esophagus lined by columnar epithelium.”
+In 1957, Barrett agreed and suggested that the condition that bears his name would be called “lower esophagus lined by columnar epithelium.”

-For the next 2 decades, descriptions of the histology of Barrett’s esophagus varied considerably from the fundic-type epithelium that secretes acid to the intestinal type epithelium with goblet cells.
+For the next two decades, descriptions of the histology of Barrett’s esophagus varied considerably from the fundic-type epithelium that secretes acid to the intestinal-type epithelium with goblet cells.

-The patients in the study had 1 or a combination of 3 types of columnar epithelium; that is, a type of gastric fundus, a type of union and a distinctive type of intestinal metaplasia that the researchers called “specialized columnar epithelium”.
+The patients in the study had one or a combination of 3 types of the columnar epithelium; that is, a type of gastric fundus, a kind of union, and a distinctive type of intestinal metaplasia that the researchers called “specialized columnar epithelium.”

-This specialized intestinal metaplasia, complete with goblet cells, has become the sine qua non condition for the diagnosis of the condition.
+This specialized intestinal metaplasia, complete with goblet cells, has become the sine qua non condition for diagnosing the disease.

-However, while the study by Paull et al clarifies the nature of the histological lesion, the endoscopic definition of Barrett’s esophagus has continued to change.
-Many people believed that the distal esophagus could contain a normal region of the columnar mucosa.
+However, while the study by Paull et al. clarifies the nature of the histological lesion, the endoscopic definition of Barrett’s esophagus has continued to change.
+Many people believed that the distal esophagus could contain a specific region of the columnar mucosa.

-In addition, determining the exact location of the esophagogastric junction in patients with Barrett’s esophagus is often difficult.
-To avoid false positive diagnoses, the researchers selected arbitrary lengths of esophagus with cylindrical lines to establish a diagnosis for their studies.
+In addition, determining the exact location of the esophagogastric junction in patients with Barrett’s esophagus is often tricky.
+To avoid false-positive diagnoses, the researchers selected arbitrary lengths of the esophagus with cylindrical lines to establish a diagnosis for their studies.